 “Our patients’ lives and identities may be in our hands, yet death always wins.
 Even if you are perfect, the world isn’t.
 The secret is to know that the deck is stacked, that you will lose, that your hands or judgment will slip, and yet still struggle to win for your patients.
 You can’t ever reach perfection, but you can believe in an asymptote toward which you are ceaselessly striving.”

 When Breath Becomes Air is a heartbreaking and ultimately beautiful reflection on the meaning of life as well as our own mortality.
 What makes life worth living in the face of death?
 What do you do when the future, no longer a ladder toward your goals in life, flattens out into a perpetual present?
 These are the issues that many people with cancer are confronted with and that Kalanithi writes about so passionately and eloquently.
+He writes powerfully of the profound uncertainty that comes with his diagnosis.

 “I began to realize that coming in such close contact with my own mortality had changed both nothing and everything.
 Before my cancer was diagnosed, I knew that someday I would die, but I didn’t know when.
 After the diagnosis, I knew that someday I would die, but I didn’t know when.
 But now I knew it acutely.
 The problem wasn’t really a scientific one.
 The fact of death is unsettling.
 Yet there is no other way to live.”